turbot/steampipe-plugin-azure/docs/tables/azure_role_definition.md

+---
+title: "Steampipe Table: azure_role_definition - Query Azure Active Directory Role Definitions using SQL"
+description: "Allows users to query Azure Active Directory Role Definitions."
+---

-# Table: azure_role_definition
+# Table: azure_role_definition - Query Azure Active Directory Role Definitions using SQL

-A role definition lists the operations that can be performed, such as read, write, and delete.
+Azure Active Directory (Azure AD) is Microsoft's cloud-based identity and access management service.
+Role Definitions are a collection of permissions.
+It’s a template that defines the operations that can be performed, such as read, write, and delete.

+## Table Usage Guide

+The 'azure_role_definition' table provides insights into role definitions within Azure Active Directory.
+As a DevOps engineer, you can explore role-specific details through this table, including permissions and associated metadata.
+Utilize it to uncover information about role definitions, such as those with specific permissions.
+The schema presents a range of attributes of the role definition for your analysis, like the role name, id, description, and type.

 ## Examples

 ### List the custom roles
+Explore the custom roles within your Azure environment to understand their configurations and purposes.
+This can help in managing access and permissions more effectively.

 ```sql
 select